trskop/command-wrapper/man/command-wrapper-cd.1.md

 are listed below.

 `3`
-:  Command was unable to find targed directory or it was unable to determine what shell to execute.
+:  Command was unable to find target directory or it was unable to determine what shell to execute.
 The later usually means that `SHELL` environment variable is not present in the current environment.